 Stop 1 – Santa Rosa Airport

-The main sculpture they have is a bronze one of Linus and Charlie Brown leaning on the bench and having a conversation.
+The central sculpture they have is a bronze one of Linus and Charlie Brown leaning on the bench and having a conversation.
 You can also go into the terminal and see some of the other sculptures if you would like as well.

 Stop 2 – Railroad Square